App Library is here to help you sort through your app clutter

 How to set app downloads to only appear in the App Library

-If you don't want downloaded apps to appear on your Home screen, you can switch on an option in Settings to make sure they only appear in the App Library.
+In iOS 15, if you don't want downloaded apps to appear on your Home Screen, you can switch on an option in Settings to ensure they only appear in the App Library.

 - Open Settings on your iPhone.

-- Tap App Library only to keep new apps off of your Home screen.
+- Tap App Library only to keep new apps off your Home screen.

 How to open apps from categories in App Library

 When you want to open an app from the App Library, you might have a couple of questions about doing that.
-If you just head over to the library and tap on one of the larger icons you see, that app will launch.
+If you head over to the library and tap on one of the smaller icons you see, that app will launch.
 But what if you want to dig through a category?

 - Swipe to the App Library.